holitics/minermedic/README.md

 MinerMedic is a CryptoCurrency Miner Monitoring, Automation, and Prediction tool based on the [Phenome AI](https://phenome.ai/) platform.
 Visit the [MinerMedic](https://phenome.ai/apps/minermedic/) page to learn more or to download a pre-built package that already includes the [Phenome Extensions](https://github.com/holitics/phenome-extensions).

-MinerMedic is written completely in Python (supporting v3.6, v3.7) and so can run on a variety of platforms including OSX, Linux deviants, Windows, and hardware including small ARM based devices like Raspberry PI, Jetson Nano, etc.
+MinerMedic is written in Python (supporting v3.6, v3.7) and so can run on a variety of platforms including OSX, Linux deviants, and hardware including small ARM based devices like Raspberry PI, Jetson Nano, etc. **Windows is currently not supported** but plans to do so are in the mix.

 MinerMedic is a **Flask Application**.
 It has a REST API and a simple embedded UI interface.
 If you are familiar with Python, Flask and JSON, it's fairly easy to add new Miners, Pools, and features.
 Contributions to the project are highly welcome!